-The Canadian government has created a unique legal framework that will now enable the research (and eventual manufacturing) or cannabis finished products.
+The Canadian government has created a unique legal framework that will now enable the research (and eventual manufacturing) of cannabis finished products.

-Currently, aside from cannabis cosmetics and cannabis pharmaceuticals, only the dried flower and cannabis oil (liquid or softgels) are permitted for production.
-In order to manufacture cannabis oil (liquid or softgels), a facility has to be in possession of a Micro or Standard Processor Licence.
-Down the raod, it is proposed that this same type of processing licence would be required to manufacture edibles, concentrates and cannabis health products, however this is yet to be determined.
+Currently, aside from cannabis cosmetics and cannabis pharmaceuticals, only the dried flower and cannabis oil (liquid or soft gels) are permitted for production.
+To manufacture cannabis oil (liquid or soft gels), a facility has to be in possession of a Micro or Standard Processor Licence.
+Down the road, it is proposed that this same type of processing licence would be required to manufacture edibles, concentrates and cannabis health products, however this is yet to be determined.
 Essentially, the Micro and Standard Processor Licences are required to manufacture cannabis oil.